I am sure there are things that can’t be cured by a good bath but I can’t think of one.

 Once again, trigger points are eased by heat, and usually irritated by cold.
 For more information about why you shouldn’t ice low back pain, see (Almost) Never Use Ice on Low Back Pain!.
 For (much) more information about the nature of low back pain, see:

 After years of “therapeutic bathing,” I am still experimenting.
 One thing I’ve learned about bathing that I can’t really explain — something about temperature-induced changes in blood chemistry, perhaps? — is that the experience is improved by strong, deep breathing.
 Not slow, meditative breaths — that’s what you probably expect me to recommend — but deep, strong breathing to “blow off steam.”
 Huffing and puffing a bit.
+Enough that it might call for some explaining to anyone in earshot.

 I’m fascinated by the way this breathing method seems to extend my tolerance for the heat and enhance relaxation.